-AGL's credit risk increased over 2019 in line with the increase to the underlying exposures.
+AGL's credit risk increased over 2020 in line with the increase to the underlying exposures in the hedging programme and shareholder assets.

-There has been no change in how AGL assesses credit risk exposure during 2019.
+There has been no material change in how AGL assesses credit risk exposure during 2020.

 The Company operates a credit risk monitoring system covering the credit quality of each counterparty.
 Exposure limits and minimum credit ratings for counterparties are defined.
 Breach alerts are triggered in the event of deviation from the desired exposure levels.